 PICK A PET SITTER

 Pet sitters are the ideal choice.
-You can search via professional organizations such as National Association of Professional Pet Sitters and Pet Sitters International to find members in your area.
-Check out the pet sitter’s credentials, how long they’ve been in business, if they’re bonded/insured, what services they provide, and be specific about fees.
+You can search via professional organizations such as National Association of Professional Pet Sitters and Pet Sitters International or even Rover to find members in your area.
+You can also learn more and perhaps become a TrustedHousesitters Member!
+Whatever you chose, check out the pet sitter’s credentials, how long they’ve been in business, if they’re bonded/insured, what services they provide, and be specific about fees.
 Find out how much time the pet sitter spends on each visit—average is 30 minutes but for dog walking (especially multiple pets) or grooming/medicating it may take more time and require a higher cost.

 Ask for references (and check them!) before you decide if the service or individual is a match for you and your pets.
 It’s also important to see if the candidate interacts well with your cats and dogs.
 Some pet sitters specialize in special needs animals.
 For instance, they may be able to medicate your diabetic cat or “pill” your reluctant dog.

-Be sure to leave caretakers with detailed information about each pet’s care needs, veterinary contact information, and emergency phone numbers where you can be reached.
+Be sure to leave caretakers with detailed information about each pet’s care needs, veterinary contact information, and emergency phone numbers to reach you.
 Leave your pets’ leash, medications and other “must haves” in an easy access area and show the pet sitter where to find them.

-Alert the neighbors that a pet sitter or family friend will be coming and going from your home so they won’t be alarmed at strangers in the neighborhood, and give the pet sitter your neighbor’s name and phone number.
+Alert the neighbors about the pet sitter or family friend coming and going from your home so they expect them in the neighborhood, and give the pet sitter your neighbor’s name and phone number.
 Talk with your veterinarian about signing a “just in case” authorization for medical care (you can designate the dollar amount).
 That way, emergency care is available and funded even if you are unavailable to give your okay in person.

 PREP YOUR PETS!

 Of course, you can’t ask your cats and dogs about what THEY want when you’re gone.
 So do your best to prepare them for the absence.
-Even the most dedicated and friendly pet sitter may not be accepted by a fractious or fearful pet.
+A fractious or fearful pet may not accept even the most dedicated and friendly pet sitter.
 Gradual introductions are key, and it may be love at first sight (YAY!) or could take some time for especially shy felines to accept that stranger in the home.